Spend the Holidays Poolside

 Kiddie Pool Christmas

 If a public indoor swimming pool is out of the question, try something inside your own home.
 Does your basement or garage have a drain installed in the floor?
 If so, you may be able to set up a kiddie pool for them to splash around in.
-Young children especially will get a big kick out of this unique playtime idea.
-Use some of the decoration ideas above to create a holiday oasis in the comfort of your home.
+Young children will get a big kick out of this unique playtime idea, especially in the middle of winter when outdoor playtime is scarce.
+Use some of the decoration ideas above to create a holiday oasis in the comfort of your own home.
+Oh, and don't forget to crank up your favorite holiday music playlist!
+A small waterproof speaker is perfect for this type of setup.

 Chestnuts Roasting on an Open Fire